Brendon-Coombes/blog/source/_posts/azure-sentiment-analysis.md

 There is a limit to how much text the Text Analytics service can process at once, that limit is 5000 characters.
 I will just skip any social media post or email that is larger than that limit as splitting it up may skew the sentiment.

 I need to set a baseline for how negative I was in the past in order to figure out if there has been any noticable improvement when I have tried to be positive for the next year.
-To do this; I decided that I would pull the last years posts from Twitter, Facebook, and Reddit and store them in an Azure Table.
+To do this; I decided that I would pull my previous posts from Twitter, Facebook, and Reddit and store them in an Azure Table.
 I will then automate pulling in future posts on these mediums and save them to the same table.
 After a year is up; I will analyse the data and confirm if I was able to be more positive or not.

 The data I am storing from each medium is the following:
 - Medium (Facebook, Twitter, Reddit [I may add email at a later stage])